venkatalolla/mtdemo/README.md

 What does this application do right now?????
 ----------------------------------------
 a
-The `tasks-rs` quickstart demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence deployed to Red Hat JBoss Enterprise Application Platform..
+The `tasks-rs` quickstart demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence deployed to Red Hat JBoss Enterprise Application Platform....

 The application manages User and Task JPA entities.
 A user represents an authenticated principal and is associated with zero or more Tasks.
 Service methods validate that there is an authenticated principal and the first time a principal is seen, a JPA User entity is created to correspond to the principal.
 JAX-RS annotated methods are provided for associating Tasks with this User and for listing and removing Tasks.